 INFO CENTER« Cases and Current Investigations

-Genetically-engineered wheat was discovered on an Eastern Oregon farm in May 2013.
-Monsanto field tested genetically-engineered wheat resistant to the herbicide Roundup in 16 states, including Oregon, from 1998 to 2005, but the wheat was never approved for planting and Monsanto indicated that it halted field trials nine years ago.
-The lawsuit contends that the discovery of Monsanto’s unapproved wheat has detrimentally affected the ability of soft white wheat farmers to sell their wheat into export channels.
-Nearly 90 percent of the Pacific Northwest’s soft white wheat crop is exported to Asian nations, where it is used to make noodles and crackers.
-The discovery of the unapproved genetically-engineered wheat, however, has promoted nations such as Japan and South Korea to cancel shipments and refuse to accept imports of U.S. soft white wheat.
-These import restrictions could prove financially devastating to soft white wheat farmers.
+Monsanto field tested genetically-engineered wheat resistant to the herbicide Roundup in 16 states, but the wheat was never approved for commercial planting and Monsanto halted the field trials.
+Nevertheless, Monsanto's genetically-engineered wheat was discovered on an Eastern Oregon wheat farm in May 2013.
+Nearly 90 percent of the Pacific Northwest's soft white wheat crop is exported to Asian nations, where it is used to make noodles and crackers.
+The discovery of the unapproved genetically-engineered wheat, however, promoted nations such as Japan and South Korea to cancel shipments and to refuce to accept imports of U.S. soft white wheat from the end of May 2013 until the beginning of August 2013.
+The lawsuits alleges that these import restrictions were financially devastating to soft white wheat farmers and that Monsanto knew that the existence of genetically-engineered wheat would cause significant disruptions in the wheat markets.

 Related Press Releases